 Overseas applicants may also be required to:

-For continuing competence purposes, an enrolled nurse with this condition will need to be assessed against the competencies for nurses in the enrolled nurse scope of practice but will not be expected to meet the seven new competencies (2.2, 2.3, 2.6, 3.2, 3.3, 4.2 and 4.3).
+For continuing competence purposes, an enrolled nurse with this condition should be assessed against the competencies for nurse in the enrolled nurse scope of practice but will not be expected to meet the seven 'new' EN competencies (2.2, 2.3, 2.6, 3.2, 4.2, and 4.3).

-This condition can be removed at any time subject to a satisfactory competence assessment for enrolled nurses by a Council-approved assessor against all 18 competencies (this includes the new competencies).
+This condition can be removed at any time subject to a satisfactory competence assessment for enrolled nurse by a Council-approved assessor against all 18 competencies.

 Enrolled nurses who were previously New Zealand-educated nurse assistants